 You could even plant it out in the garden – but bear in mind that firs and spruces can grow tall quite quickly.

 Make a chalkboard Christmas tree – it's great DIY option where space is tight.
 Our How To guide gives helpful step-by-step instructions.

 A backlit MDF tree is a simple DIY project – and can look very effective.
 If you buy the MDF from B&Q, you can be sure that it has been responsibly sourced.
 Even better, use a piece of leftover wood.
 You could adapt this idea to make a corner tree.
 Our video guide offers step-by-step instructions.

 And if you do opt for an artificial tree, choose one that you will enjoy for many years.
 Our Buyer's Guide to artificial Christmas trees will help you to find the right tree for your home and family; Read our Buyer's Guide to artificial Christmas trees

-Artificial Christmas trees are not recyclable.
-If you find you do need to replace yours, try donating the old tree to someone else who can make use of it through Streetbank, Freegle or another sharing platform.
+If you find you need to replace your artificial tree, try donating the old one to someone else who can make use of it through Streetbank, Freegle or another sharing platform.